Azure-Samples/AIFoundry-Customization-Datasets/Chat_Data/Validation/README.md

 # Notice

-This is a sample training data file.
+This is a sample validation data file.
 This was curated using [this](https://huggingface.co/datasets/openai/gsm8k) as the reference dataset.

 ## Dataset Summary